Skip to main content

 Is Bigger Better?

-For some, the advantages of shopping at a large mall far outweigh any disadvantages they might see.
+Some people believe that big shopping centers are better than streets shops, and the advantages of shopping at a large mall far outweigh any disadvantages they might see.

 Others say that there is nothing like the experience of walking into an independently owned store and interacting with someone who knows everything about their product or service.